syncfusion-content/maui-docs/MAUI/Scheduler/appointments.md

 N> [View sample in GitHub](https://github.com/SyncfusionExamples/maui-scheduler-examples/tree/main/RecursiveExceptionAppointment/BusinessObject)

+## Appointment appearance

+The appointment customization can be achieved by using the `TextStyle` and `DateTemplate` in the `SfScheduler.`

-## Customize appointment text style
+### Customize appointment appearance using text style

 The appointment text style can be customized by using the [AppointmentTextStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html#Syncfusion_Maui_Scheduler_SfScheduler_AppointmentTextStyle) property of the [SfScheduler](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html).